klaudiusz18/trust-safety-analytics/README.md

 ### AI-Human Agreement

-For model v3.2, disagreement did **not** increase escalation or appeal-change rates in this dataset:
+For model v3.2, disagreement did **not** increase escalation or appeal-change rates in this dataset.

 | Status | Escalation Rate | Appeal Change Rate |
 |---|---:|---:|